tech-med/medlearnity.com/src/content/blog/medical-student-journey/index.md

 ---

-title: "The Medical Student Journey"
+title: 'The Medical Student Journey'
 pubDate: 2021-12-17
 categories:
-  - "medical-school-admissions"
+  - 'medical-school-admissions'
-  - "medical-school-application-advising"
+  - 'medical-school-application-advising'
-  - "residency"
+  - 'residency'
 description: "There is no doubt that the medical journey is a challenging one.
 There are so many exams you need to pass, and don't forget about all the studying you have"
 ---

 [![a graphic showing the journey a medical student must take to become a doctor](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2021/12/Medical-School-Journey-rev2.jpg)](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2021/12/Medical-School-Journey-rev2.jpg)